Ravindra27072001/email-communication-backend/README.md

 email-communication-enginelLive link -
 https://email-communication-backend1.onrender.com/

-•I designed this website using VueJs and NodeJs.
+•Designed this website using VueJs and NodeJs.
 •It allows sending bulk emails to a large group of people.
 •We can write and schedule an email to be sent